publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch58/schIV/ptI/sptb/m__us_usc_t16_s3835.md

     (f) __Transition option for certain farmers or ranchers__

-        (1) __Duties of the Secretary__
+        (1) __Transition to covered farmer or rancher__

-        In the case of a contract modification approved in order to facilitate the transfer, as described in subsection (c)(1)(B)(iii), of land to a beginning farmer or rancher or socially disadvantaged farmer or rancher (in this subsection referred to as a “covered farmer or rancher”), the Secretary shall—
+        In the case of a contract modification approved in order to facilitate the transfer of land subject to a contract from a retired farmer or rancher to a beginning farmer or rancher, a veteran farmer or rancher (as defined in [section 2279(e) of title 7][/us/usc/t7/s2279/e]), or a socially disadvantaged farmer or rancher (in this subsection referred to as a “covered farmer or rancher”), the Secretary shall—

             (A)

              beginning on the date that is 1 year before the date of termination of the contract—

-                (i) allow the covered farmer or rancher, in conjunction with the retired or retiring owner or operator, to make conservation and land improvements; and
+                (i) allow the covered farmer or rancher, in conjunction with the retired or retiring owner or operator, to make conservation and land improvements, including preparing to plant an agricultural crop; and

                 (ii) allow the covered farmer or rancher to begin the certification process under the Organic Foods Production Act of 1990 ([7 U.S.C.
 6501][/us/usc/t7/s6501] et seq.);